Pokemon Trainer cards may be a viable cardboard investment, but what should you be looking at, and why?

 Another Holo gym leader card, many collectors were wise enough to keep their copies in perfect condition.
 Even when looking at 1st Edition copies, there are 142 PSA 10 versions at the current time of writing.

 3. 2009 Pokémon Promo Tropical Wind World Championship Japanese (eBay)

-As part of a rare nine-card commemorative collection that is given to participating players at the start of the Pokémon World Championships, this trainer card is available in English and Japanese.
+Part of a rare nine-card commemorative collection given to participating players at the start of the Pokémon World Championships, this trainer card is available in English and Japanese.

-The Worlds 2009 DP Promotional print features Bidoof, Weavile and Shaymin Sky Forme for the artwork, with Psyduck in the background.
+The Worlds 2009 DP Promotional print features Bidoof, Weavile and Shaymin Sky Forme in the artwork, with Psyduck in the background.

 362 copies were handed out as part of the tournament.
 Further copies were also given to staff, and can be identified thanks to a large stamp at the bottom.